jiasong18/Ant-Media-Server-Wiki/Data-Channel.md

 func sendData(data: Data, binary: Bool = false)
 ```

-When a new message is received, the delegate’s following method is called.
+When a new message is received, the delegate’s following method is called:

 ```
 func dataReceivedFromDataChannel(streamId: String, data: Data, binary: Bool)
 ```

-There is also data channel usage example exist in the Sample project.
+There is also data channel usage example in the Sample project.

 For more detail, please visit our [iOS SDK Guide](WebRTC-iOS-SDK-Guide)